What is an electrocardiogram?

 "An electrocardiogram (ECG) is a test that is commonly used to assess the heart."

-By analyzing the electrical impulses produced as the heart beats, abnormalities within the heart can be found.
+By analyzing the electrical impulses passing through the heart, abnormalities within the heart can be found.
 These abnormalities may include issues such as arrhythmias (irregular heartbeats), abnormalities in the size and structure of the various heart chambers, abnormal conduction, and other defects of the heart.

 How is an electrocardiogram performed?